 Design:

-The website’s design should reflect the nature of your project; it has to be reliable and look slick and professional yet friendly.
-Even the tiniest mistake in, say, text formatting will repel many investors.
-Definitely, consider hiring professionals to build and design your project’s website.
+The website’s design should reflect the nature of the project; it has to be reliable and look slick and professional yet friendly.
+Even the tiniest mistake in text formatting will repel many investors.
+Definitely, consider hiring professionals to build and design the project’s website.